DOMESTICVIOLENCE_wathen.jpg

 GENDER-BASED VIOLENCE × knowledge MOBILIZATION × health equity

-I am an inter-disciplinary researcher, with well-established and productive partnerships with scholars, clinician-scientists, and community partners from a number of academic institutions, governments, non-government organizations, and community agencies.
+I am an inter-disciplinary researcher, with well-established and productive partnerships with scholars, clinician-scientists, and non-academic partners from a number of academic institutions, governments, non-government organizations, and community agencies.
 Through a social justice lens, I take a collaborative research approach to answer – both theoretically and at a more practical level – important questions in the area of gender-based violence and health equity.

 You can hear me describe my research below.